• Location: Jl. Goa Gajah, Tengkulak Kaja.

 While the main road from the hotel to Goa Gajah is busy and a little steep in parts, the area between Goa Gajah and Yeh Pulu is delightfully shady, flat, and quiet.

 - Yeh Pulu – Ask directions from Goa Gajah to these rock carvings.
-They are a little underwhelming, but the general area and access lane among rice fields are heavenly.
-6-minute drive (2km).
+They are a little underwhelming, but the general area and the access lane among rice fields are heavenly.